• Skip to primary navigation

 How to Dye Chickpeas with Liquid Watercolors or Food Coloring

 Once I learned how to dye chickpeas with liquid watercolors and food coloring, my sensory bins were out of this WORLD.
-This quick, easy method is my go-to for stunning sensory play.
+This quick, easy method is my go-to for stunning sensory play *and* you can keep your dyed chickpeas for YEARS.

 Two hands hold colorful dyed chickpeas in purples, pinks, and teals.